 Corruption continues to be a serious impediment to any effective response to modern slavery.
 Almost every country in the Global Slavery Index has criminalised corruption, including bribery of officials, however around 68 countries have conducted limited, if any, investigations into alleged cases of government complicity in modern slavery cases.
 This ranges from alleged complicity of police and border officials in Madagascar65 in trafficking of Malagasy citizens overseas through to the alleged complicity of high ranking government officials in El Salvador in child sex trafficking cases.66 Diplomatic officials from the Philippines, Bangladesh, Benin, Saudi Arabia, and Eritrea are also alleged to have been complicit in modern slavery cases.

 In 2017, the Global Estimates of Modern Slavery produced the first robust measure and typology of state-imposed forced labour.
 For the Global Slavery Index 2018, we have updated our assessment of state-imposed forced labour to identify those governments that meet these criteria67 by using ILO Committee of Experts comments and observations in combination with recent reports of exploitation at the hands of the government.
 As a result, 20 countries in 2016 and 2017 showed evidence of forcing their population or sub-populations to work under threat of menace or penalty.
 This includes concerning allegations of forced labour in privately-run administrative detention centres in the United States68 and Belarus69 and compulsory prison labour in public and private prisons in Russia.70 In Vietnam71 and China72 we found evidence of forced labour in drug rehabilitation centres where inmates are forced to work as part of their recuperation.
 In Belarus, we found abuse of civic duties in the practice of Subbotniks, which requires government employees to work weekends and donate their earnings to finance government projects under the intimidation or threat of fines by state employers.73 Abuse of civic duties also occurs in Burundi,74 Myanmar,75 Rwanda,76 and in Swaziland, where there is evidence of the continuing practice of Kuhlehla, under which the community is forced to render services or work for the King or local chief.77 Forced labour for economic development occurs in Uzbekistan and Turkmenistan, where the practice of forcing parts of the population to work in the annual cotton harvest is well documented.78 In Venezuela, Resolution No. 9855 of 19 July 2016 establishes a system of transition labour that is compulsory for all work entities, public and private.
 The resolution allows the government to transfer workers to entities in the agro-food sector, which requires additional support to increase production.
-These entities are also able to request additional workers, thus creating a system of forced recruitment to reinforce agro-food production to ensure food security.79 As noted, there is strong evidence, including recent interviews with defectors undertaken by the Walk Free Foundation, of the prevalence of forced labour imposed by the North Korean state.
+These entities are also able to request additional workers, thus creating a system of forced recruitment to reinforce agro-food production to ensure food security.79 As noted, there is strong evidence, including recent interviews with defectors undertaken by Walk Free, of the prevalence of forced labour imposed by the North Korean state.

 Abuse of conscription becomes state-imposed forced labour in cases where conscripts are forced to perform work of a non-military nature.
 We find evidence of this in Colombia,80 Egypt,81 Madagascar,82 Mongolia,83and Mali84 and perhaps most significantly in Eritrea.
 Under the pretext of “defending the integrity of the state and ensuring its self-sufficiency,”85 the Eritrean government has developed a system of national service in which conscripts are exploited and forced to labour for indefinite periods of time.
 These forced labourers are required to build infrastructure and work in other projects for economic development that help to prop up the Eritrean government.86 Also, in 2016 there were wide reports of slave markets in Libya, where migrant men, women, and children are sold off to the highest bidder.
 Alongside this, there are reports of state involvement from the Libyan Coast Guard and the Department for Combating Irregular Migration forcing people who are in migrant detention into forced labour.87